harrietrc/loadimpact-docs/jekyll/_v4/getting-started/create-a-load-impact-test.md

 ---
 layout: classic-docs
-title: Creating a k6 test script
+title: Creating tests in Load Impact
-description: Guide to create a test script for k6
+description: Guide to create a test within Load Impact's web interface
 categories: [getting-started]
 order: 4
+redirect_from: /4.0/getting-started/create-a-user-scenario/
 ---

 ***

 ## Purpose

-Explanation of the different ways to create your test scripts within the Load Impact web interface.
-Advanced users may want to use the web interface to build a proof of concept before opting to start using k6 locally to script and trigger their tests.
+At the heart of every test in Load Impact is a JavaScript file(we call it a test script).
+This file controls the test configuation as well as the requests being made.
+There are multiple ways you can generate this script through our web interface.
+You can also write it by hand completely.

 ## Things to consider